Keyboard ALT + g to toggle grid overlay

 World expos capture the imagination and innovation of the entire planet, debuting the technologies that will change lives as well as providing the opportunity for collaboration on an international scale.
-Expo 2020 Dubai will do the same along with a stunning architectural contribution to the city.
+Expo 2020 Dubai will do the same, along with a stunning architectural contribution to the city.

 Between its opening day on October 20, 2020 and its close on April 10, 2021, the $6.8 billion project will bring together 180 countries (each with its own pavilion) and the capacity to welcome up to 270,000 visitors per day.
-The enclosed area of the expo will occupy 2,000,000 square meters with the remaining 2,400,000 square meters for amenities and facilities.
+The enclosed area of the expo will occupy 2,000,000 square meters, with the remaining 2,400,000 square meters for amenities and facilities.
 The open space of Al Wasl Plaza is at the center of the project, including an intricate, domed trellis that provides an immersive projection experience.
-The Expo 2020 Dubai site itself is designed for legacy, with over 80 percent destined to be reused or repurposed.
+The Expo 2020 Dubai site itself is designed for legacy, with more than 80 percent destined to be reused or repurposed.

 The use of BIM by more than 200 registered users enables site-wide stakeholders to effectively understand, communicate, and manage coordination initiatives.
-The solution provides a simplified approach for users to log-in and navigate the federated site-wide model or individual project models without the need for extensive software installation and training requirements.
+The solution provides a simplified approach for users to log in and navigate the federated site-wide model or individual project models without the need for extensive software installation and training requirements.
 The solution to date has been used across numerous internal departments within the Expo organization.
 In addition, as design teams work from locations around the world, BIM provides a means for 24/7 model access, ultimately reducing reliance on manual and offline processes for sharing information.

-Design coordination and clash detection have saved the project millions and continue to reduce schedule delays.
+Design coordination and clash detection has saved the project millions and continues to reduce schedule delays.
 For example, the clashes between structural elements and utilities were identified and coordinating complex utility design was enhanced.
 The design of building basement areas coupled with dynamic changes occurring with the model for surface levels required a robust coordination approach.
 Without BIM, the numerous projects across the Expo site would have found it more difficult to coordinate the designs, resulting in construction delays and cost impact.

 “Expo 2020 Dubai is one of the biggest events to be held in this region.
-It will be a celebration of innovation and ingenuity that brings together over 200 countries, companies, and NGOs as well as millions of visitors from around the world.
+It will be a celebration of innovation and ingenuity that brings together over 200 countries, companies, and NGOs [nongovermental organizations], as well as millions of visitors from around the world.
 It is a large-scale, complex project with many stakeholders, and the amount of information—which we need to manage in order to deliver the project on time, to budget, and safely—is huge.
 We committed to the extensive use of BIM early on, and we have already seen it paying dividends across Expo 2020.”

 Using integrated and intelligent analysis tools are key components to ensuring more informed design decisions.
 The Expo’s distinctive districts leveraged BIM data to perform computational fluid dynamics, simulations, and solar and energy modeling analysis.
 Integrating BIM models with cloud-connected software helped the team to analyze pedestrian behaviors, crowd flows, bottleneck identification, and scenario testing.

-BIM modeling and visualization tools have also provided increased understanding of design and construction constraints; risks and opportunities; communication and resolution of design coordination issues and clashes; construction schedules; and much more.
+BIM modeling and visualization tools have also provided increased understanding of design and construction constraints, risks and opportunities, communication and resolution of design coordination issues and clashes, construction schedules, and much more.
 Virtual and augmented reality have also been used on specific projects to help key stakeholders interact with the design in a more dynamic and immersive environment.
 The use of such technologies provides them with a better understanding of design intent that will ultimately identify any issues and support informed decision-making.